Spread them Apart: Towards Robust Watermarking of Generated Content: Introduction

 Our contributions are threefold:

 \begin{itemize} \item We propose \emph{Spread them Apart}, the framework to embed digital watermarks into the generative content of continuous nature.
-Our method embeds the watermark during the process of content generation and, hence, does not require additional training of the generative model. \item We apply the framework to watermark images generated by a diffusion model and prove that the watermark embedded is provably robust to the additive perturbations of a bounded magnitude that can be applied during the post-processing of the image. \item Experimentally, we show that our approach outperforms competitors in terms of the robustness to different types of post-processing of the images aimed at watermark removal, such as brightness and contrast adjustment or gamma correction. \end{itemize}
+Our method embeds the watermark during the process of content generation and, hence, does not require additional training of the generative model. \item We apply the framework to watermark images generated by a diffusion model and prove that the watermarks embedded are guaranteed to be robust to the additive perturbations of a bounded magnitude, multiplicative perturbations, and exponentiations.

+\item Experimentally, we show that our approach yields watermarks that are robust to different types of post-processing of the images aimed at watermark removal, such as brightness and contrast adjustment, gamma correction, or a white-box adversarial attack. \end{itemize}